georgefourm/spring-jwt-starter/README.md

-# ABE
+# Spring JWT Starter

-"A booking engine"

-A booking back-end created mainly for learning purposes

-(In Development)
+A boilerplate setup for spring boot based applications, complete with liquibase, configuration and JWT Bearer authentication